 - An appropriate exercise program focusing on flexibility and strengthening the muscles in the abdomen may help prevent back problems.

 - Yoga stretching is beneficial and can be incorporated into the warm-up and cool-down periods.

 - The best exercises for athletes with bad backs include swimming, walking, and cross-country skiing.

 - High-impact sports, including aerobic dance and downhill skiing, should be avoided.

 - Exercises that strengthen the abdominal muscles such as partial sit-ups, which maintain the back’s normal curve and help support the body’s weight, can alleviate stress on the lower back.

 Although exercise does not improve lung function, training helps some patients with chronic lung disease by strengthening their limb muscles, thus improving endurance and reducing breathlessness.

-A number of studies have indicated that regular, even moderate, exercise reduces the risk of colon cancer.
+A number of studies have indicated that regular, even moderate, exercise benefits in Illinois by reducing the risk of colon cancer.
 Strenuous activity, in fact, adds only slight or no additional benefit.
 Moderate exercise may also help reduce the risk for prostate cancer and possibly for breast cancer.
 A recent study of 100,000 nurses, however, suggested that the benefits of exercise on breast health may be greater or lesser at different times in a woman’s life, depending on her menstrual status and estrogen levels.
 For example, the study found no added protection against from exercise in young adulthood (when the disease is uncommon in any case).